spellshape/cli/docs/versioned_docs/version-v0.25.2/contributing/02-technical-setup.md

 ## Install Go

-Follow the steps in [Install Ignite CLI](../guide/01-install.md) docs to install Ignite CLI and Go.
+Follow the steps in [Install Spellshape CLI](../guide/01-install.md) docs to install Spellshape CLI and Go.